 CP Pup, toward constellation Puppis in 1942 Pup 91, another toward Puppis in 1991 (not same place in our Galaxy, just accidently off in the same approximate direction) QU Vul, toward constellation Vulpecula, white dwarf composed of Oxygen, Neon, and Magnesium rather than Carbon and Oxygen.
 GK Per toward constellation Perseus - has had both a classical nova eruption in 1901 and dwarf nova eruptions.
-Sky Watch Recurrent Novae:
+Recurrent Novae like U Sco, RS Oph: